Skip to content

 --set storageClassName=df-nfs-storage

-If it's a POC environment and you want to use a single replica, you can configure it as follows:
+For a POC environment where a single replica is desired, configure it as follows:

 kubectl edit cm launcher-settings -n launcher